Looking for some ideas about things to sell to make money?

 1 – Host a Garage or Yard Sale

-To host a garage or yard sale, the first thing you need to do is determine the items that you want to sell.
+To host a garage or yard sale, you first need to determine the items you want to sell.

 Next, make a list of things you want to do or find at your sale.